What is a gallbladder scan?

 Why might I need a gallbladder scan?

-- Sudden severe pain in the upper right area of your abdomen
+- Sudden severe pain in the upper right area of your belly

 - Yellowed skin or eyes (jaundice)